puppetlabs/puppetlabs-packer/templates/macos/README.md

 # puppetlabs-packer: macOS templates

+### Support Status

+This repository includes OS platforms that are officially supported at Puppet and ones that are entirely maintained by the community.
+Packer templates include a `support_status` variable which indicates whether the template is puppet maintained vs. community maintained.

 ### Prerequisites

 Imaging for macOS has become particularly difficult after the release of 10.12.4.
 At this point, to build one of these templates, **you must have:**